uttampreet-dev/EightySix/docs/ARCHITECTURE.md

 # 🏗️ Architecture & The Engine

-EightySix is three live surfaces over one SQL engine.
+EightySix is four live surfaces over one SQL engine.
 This is the technical deep dive: the shape of the system, the database that powers it, the security model, and the AI guardrails.

 <p align="center">
   <a href="#system-overview">System</a> •